Dog Cancer – Symptoms, Diagnosis and Treatment

 - Changes in bathroom habits

-Should you witness any signs of cancer in your dog, we strongly recommend making an appointment with one of our veterinarians immediately.
+If your dog shows any of these potential signs of cancer, we strongly recommend making an appointment with one of our veterinarians immediately.

 TREATMENT OPTIONS FOR DOGS WITH CANCER

-- SURGERY – Surgery has long been considered the first and best chance of a cure in many cancers.
+Surgery has long been considered the first and best chance of a cure in many cancers.
 If certain cancers are found early enough, before they grow too large or have had a chance to spread to other parts of the body, surgery can eradicate them.
-Surgery also reduces pain, improves quality of life, and even prolongs life when a cure is not possible.
-Surgery is often combined with chemotherapy or radiation therapy to cure or slow a cancer’s progress.
+Surgery also has the potential to reduce pain, improve quality of life, and prolong life when a cure is not possible.
+Surgery is often combined with chemotherapy or radiation therapy to cure or slow the progression of a cancer.

-MAKE AN APPOINTMENT TODAY IF YOU SUSPECT DOG CANCER
+MAKE AN APPOINTMENT TODAY IF YOU SUSPECT CANCER IN YOUR DOG

-The key to a cancer-free healthy pet, especially as pets get older, is early detection and prevention of disease.
+The key to a healthy and cancer-free dog, especially as dogs get older, is early cancer detection and treatment.

 Please call to schedule an appointment or a senior wellness examination with one of our veterinarians today!